JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 * Abnormal RBC maturation (eg, myelodysplastic syndrome, acute leukemia, LGL leukemia)

+* low reticulocyte (either it is not produced, the **bone marrow** is not functioning)

+* WEB differential does not mention any blast.

 ### 12. Examine the peripheral smear.
 Describe your findings, particularly the nuclear features of the neutrophils.
 What is this phenomenon called and when may it be seen?

 neutrophils appear bilobed, indicative of Pelger-Huet anomaly.
 It may be seen in Myelodysplastic Syndromes

+note: when seeing hypersegmented nutrophils, think of B12 deficiency

 ![Peripheral blood film](/assets/pathology/smallGroup/WBC/6.jpeg)